 - Add the granulated sweetener, cornstarch, vanilla extract, lemon juice, and cinnamon.
 Stir to combine.

 - Transfer the fruit mixture to a baking pan (mine measures 6×9 inches/15×23 cm, but I recommend a larger pan like 8×8/20x20 cm).

 - For the streusel, simply add all dry ingredients to a medium-sized mixing bowl, then stir with a spoon.

 - Add coconut oil + vanilla extract and mix everything with your clean hands until the mixture is crumbly.
 If it's too dry, add a little more oil or a little water.

 - Sprinkle the streusel on top of the fruit mixture and bake the crumble in the oven for about 30 minutes or until the top is slightly golden brown.
 Enjoy warm!

 - Almond flour: You can use any other finely ground nuts instead of almond flour.

 - I did not peel the apples, but you can peel them if you prefer.

-- To make your own oat flour, simply process oats in a blender or electric coffee/spice grinder.
+- To make your own oat flour, simply process oats (regular or gluten-free) in a blender or electric coffee/spice grinder.

 - For an oil-free recipe, you could experiment with 4-5 tbsp of melted nut/seed butter (e.g. cashew butter, coconut butter, almond butter, sunflower seed butter).